AstraZeneca/KAZU/docs/ontology_parser.rst

 handle all three scenarios.

 Enter the Kazu :class:`.OntologyParser`.
-The job of the OntologyParser is to transform an Ontology or Knowledgebase into a set of :class:`.SynonymTerm`\ s.
-A :class:`.SynonymTerm` is a container for a synonym, which understands what set of IDs the synonym may refer to and whether they refer to a single group of closely related concepts or multiple separate ones.
+The job of the OntologyParser is to transform an Ontology or Knowledgebase into a set of :class:`.LinkingCandidate`\ s.
+A :class:`.LinkingCandidate` is a container for a synonym, which understands what set of IDs the synonym may refer to and whether they refer to a single group of closely related concepts or multiple separate ones.
 This is handled by the attribute
-:attr:`.SynonymTerm.associated_id_sets`.
-A :class:`.SynonymTerm` holds various other pieces of useful information such as whether the term is symbolic (i.e. an abbreviation or some other identifier).
+:attr:`.LinkingCandidate.associated_id_sets`.
+A :class:`.LinkingCandidate` holds various other pieces of useful information such as whether the term is symbolic (i.e. an abbreviation or some other identifier).

 How does it work?
 When an ambiguous term is detected in the ontology, the parser must decide whether it should group the confused IDs into the same